ccorcos/stock-cutting/README.md

 ## How it works

-I'm going to steal some numbers from pa real project of mine](https://github.com/ccorcos/couch).
+I'm going to steal some numbers from a real project of mine](https://github.com/ccorcos/couch).

 Suppose you need the following pieces of wood (size in inches).